afnom/missing-semester/_2024/cloud_computing.md

 5. **Measured service:** access to resources is monitored, logged and billed.

 ## Use Cases
-Cloud Computing is often pitched at big companies but the key point of this talk is that there's no reason you can't use them for your own personal projects or assignments (though you should never NEED to use a paid service for your coursework)!
+Cloud Computing is often pitched at big companies but the key point of this talk is that there's no reason you can't use them for your own personal projects or assignments (though you should never NEED to use a paid service for your coursework!).
 It's nice to know it's possible to access this power / hardware on a temporary basis.

 * Hosting services eg:
 	* Websites, databases